chhabrakaran7/javalearnings/README.md

 All of the code added is tested in my local terminal.

-IDEA used: IntelliJ IDEA 2020.1
+IDE used: IntelliJ IDEA 2020.1

 # JAVA basics (class, method and print statements)
 Program name: javabasics.java